Arthur Hopton (1488–1555): The Hoptons at Blythburgh and Yoxford

 John Hopton (c.
-1405-1478), Sir Arthur's great-grandfather, was of Yorkshire background.
+1405–1478), Sir Arthur's great-grandfather, was of Yorkshire background.
 His father Thomas was the acknowledged natural son of Sir Robert de Swyllington (died 1391), of Swillington in Yorkshire (between Temple Newsam and Methley, south-east of Leeds), who also held lands around Blythburgh in Suffolk.
 Sir Robert's son Sir Roger (died 1417) developed his Suffolk holdings: when, in 1428, after a series of deaths, Sir Robert was shown to have entailed his estates upon Thomas Hopton and his heirs, the Yorkshire and Suffolk estates descended around 1430 to John Hopton.

 John purchased Cockfield Hall at Yoxford from Sir John Fastolf in 1440, but had for his principal residence the manor of Westwood at Blythburgh, midway between Blythburgh village and Priory and his quay at Walberswick.
 John (who is buried in the Hopton chantry in Blythburgh parish church) became fully established in Suffolk, and was, by his last wife Thomasine Barrington, father of Sir William Hopton, his principal heir.
 William Hopton, Custos of Dunwich and Treasurer of the Household to King Richard III, was knighted by King Richard on the day before his coronation in 1483.
-William married Margaret Wentworth, daughter and heir of Sir Roger Wentworth of Nettlestead, Suffolk, and they were the parents of Sir George Hopton: Sir William died in 1484.
+William married Margaret Wentworth, daughter and heir of Sir Roger Wentworth of Nettlestead, Suffolk by his wife Margery le Despenser, and they were the parents of Sir George Hopton: Sir William died in 1484.